lexogrine/hud-manager/README.md

 #### Radar files
 Radar background files have the same structure as in `boltobserv`.
 You should have a `maps` folder, and in it a directory for each map with the name of this map.
 Inside, place a `radar.png` with the background for the given map.
 #### thumb.png
-For nice display in the HUDs tab in the Manager you should include this file, as it will be displayed next to its name.
-Recommended size: 64px x 64px
+You should include this file for a nice display in the HUDs tab in the Lexogrine HUD Manager, as it will be displayed next to its name.
+Recommended size: 64px x 64px.
 ## Technicalities

 Lexogrine HUD Manager uses, among others, Express.js for its REST API and GSI endpoints, `csgogsi`  `csgogsi-socket` for data parsing, joining the additional info about teams and players and listening for events such as end of round.

 HUD Manager exposes the port specified in settings as entry point for WebSockets, and sends `update` event that comes with CSGOParsed object, which definition you can find here: https://www.npmjs.com/package/csgogsi

 In the background, HUD Manager also regularly checks if the port 3500 is taken, and if yes - it tries to see if a HUD in dev mode is running there.
-If yes, it will show it in the HUDs tab and allow to use it locally as any other HUD.
+If it does, it will show it in the HUDs tab and allow to use it locally as any other HUD.

 Local data is stored in a NeDB.js database locally at `%HOME%\hud_manager`.
 It includes config, teams, players and match data.

 For looking up the Steam's and CS:GO's directory the `steam-game-path` package is used.

-HUD Manager was written with Windows environment in mind.
+Lexogrine HUD Manager was written with Windows environment in mind.
 It probably works on Linux and Mac after compilation, however this isn't supported at the moment.

 ### Build